GitLab Workflow changes its main branch from master

 .
 Read more

-GitLab: Create snippet
+GitLab: Create Snippet

 - Create public, internal or private snippet from entire file or selection.
 Read more.

-GitLab: Insert snippet
+GitLab: Insert Snippet

 - Insert a project snippet, supports multi-file snippets.
 Read more.

-GitLab: Open active file on GitLab
+GitLab: Open Active File on GitLab

 - View active file on GitLab with highlighting active line number and selected text block.
 Read more.

-GitLab: Validate GitLab CI config
+GitLab: Validate GitLab CI/CD Config

-- Validate GitLab CI configuration file .gitlab-ci.yml
+- Validate GitLab CI/CD configuration file .gitlab-ci.yml

 .
 Read more.

-GitLab: Show issues assigned to me
+GitLab: Show Issues Assigned to Me

 - Open issues assigned to you on GitLab.